hooge104/geospatial_mapping_pipeline/README.md

 # Geospatial Mapping Pipeline
-A fully automated geospatial pipeline.
+A fully automated geospatial pipeline for ecologists.

 ## How to get started
 1. Sign up for a GEE account on https://signup.earthengine.google.com